 - management of our Customs Drugs Watch Programme

 - management of our Drug Precursor Programme.

 Drug related cash detained by Revenue

-The majority of drug related cash seizures are made when attempts are made to export money from the State.
-Seizures are also made at import and inland.
+Most drug-related cash seizures occur when attempts are made to export money from the State.
+Seizures are also made at import and within the country.
 Cash seizures continue to have a major impact on the activities of both national and international drug traffickers.
-Investigations are carried out through out the European Union and worldwide following a drug related cash seizure.
 Seized cash is transferred to the Exchequer for the benefit of the State.